How Do I Get Help?

 Does Lafayette have a high-performance computing cluster to help me with my research?

-Yes, we do.
-As a small liberal arts college, Lafayette is uniquely positioned to have a high-performance computing (HPC) platform.
-The HPC has a number of software packages installed while the Research and HPC team provides support for using the HPC in addition to providing guidance and access to services like Posit (formerly RStudio Cloud) and Google Colab.
-Learn more about the HPC and the support that is provided.
+Yes!
+As a small liberal arts college, Lafayette is uniquely positioned to have a high-performance computing (HPC) cluster.
+A number of software packages are installed on the HPC, which is supported by the Research and HPC team.
+Learn more about HPC at Lafayette and support available to you.

 What software is licensed by Lafayette?

 The College provides licenses for a wide variety of software packages.
-To view additional information about available software, visit the Apps and Device Support section of the Help site.
 If your teaching or research requires an application not installed on your office or classroom computer, please contact the Help Desk at (610) 330-5501 or at help@lafayette.edu.

 Where are public and teaching computer labs on campus?